sphinx-labs/sphinx/README.md

 Sphinx automates the smart contract deployment process by funding, executing, and verifying deployments on your behalf.

+> Sphinx is not audited yet, so you should **always** check that your deployments were executed correctly.

 ## Key features:

 * **Compatible with Forge Scripts**: You can integrate Sphinx with minimal changes to your existing Forge scripts.